eclassifyadvertising7/eclassify-frontend/API-Docs/authentication.md

 8. **Response Format**: All responses include a `timestamp` field with ISO 8601 format.

 9. **Token Storage**: Store refresh tokens securely (httpOnly cookies recommended).
 Access tokens can be stored in memory.

+10. **Unread Counts**: Login and signup responses include real-time unread counts for notifications and chat messages.
+These counts are calculated at the time of authentication:
+    - `unreadNotifications`: Total unread notifications for the user
+    - `unreadChats`: Total unread chat messages across all chat rooms
+    - New users will have both counts as 0
+    - For real-time updates after login, use Socket.io (see `SOCKET-UNREAD-COUNTS-PLAN.md`)